Vegan denied Swiss citizenship for her 'loud' views on animal rights

 Nancy Holten, 42, has lived in Switzerland for more than 30 years.
 There, applications for citizenship are determined by local governments -- sometimes with input from residents.

-And among the requirements are that a person speaks Swiss, is integrated in the Swiss way of life and familiar with Swiss customs and traditions.
+And among the requirements are that a person is integrated in the Swiss way of life and familiar with Swiss customs and traditions.

 And therein lies the issue the residents of Gipf-Oberfrick have with Holten.